Jack Yung Chang: Biography

 Yung Chang was the second son of Chinese politician Zhang Shizhao.
 His mother was Wu Ruonan (吳弱男), a feminist and the first female member of Kuomintang.
 He was born in Aberdeen, Scotland, and soon returned to China with his mother.
-He and his two brothers were home-schooled in Peiping.
-Among their teachers was Li Dazhao, one of the founders of Communist Party of China and a friend of Zhang Shizhao.
+He and his two brothers were home-schooled in Beiping.
+Among their teachers was Li Dazhao, one of the founders of Chinese Communist Party and a friend of Zhang Shizhao.

 At age 17, he went to Britain with his parents, then to Germany to learn German and French.
 In the spring of 1930, he took the national matriculation examination for foreigners in Berlin and was ranked second out of three thousand candidates from over ten countries.
 He entered University of Göttingen to study mathematics, and he also took classes in physics, chemistry, philosophy and Latin.
 He met Otto E. Neugebauer and was impressed by his research on Babylonian and Egyptian mathematics.
 Chang was well learned in classical Chinese literature from his upbringing, and he knew English, French, German, Latin and Greek well, so he was able to research in ancient Chinese texts and Western works.

-He was a reclusive person and did not mingle with other Chinese students, of which there were but a handful.
+Chang was a reclusive person and did not mingle with other Chinese students, of which there were but a handful.
 However, when Ji Xianlin arrived in Göttingen in 1935, due to Ji's wide range of interests in literature, arts and religion, Chang and Ji became good friends.
 Chang showed Ji around the city and helped Ji settle down, and he often visited Ji and stayed for long hours.
 His mother told Ji that Chang seemed to have changed to a different person after knowing Ji.

-In the summer of 1936, due to financial problem, Chang returned to China and taught at National Shantung University.
-The following year, when the Japanese invasion of China had just started, he was invited to the Department of Mathematics of National Chekiang University to be a professor in the area of algebra, as there were none after Chiungtze Tsen's departure earlier that year.
+In the summer of 1936, due to financial troubles, Chang returned to China and taught at National Shantung University.
+The following year, when the Second Sino-Japanese War had just started, he was invited to the Department of Mathematics of National Chekiang University to be a professor in the area of algebra, as there were none after Chiungtze Tsen's departure earlier that year.